eryk260/2sixty/adr/adr-0005-essence-authenticate-cloud-2018-11-14.md

 ## Context

 Multiple requests across the business aligning which suggest that we need to move with migrating essence-authenticate (Keycloak) Staging and Development (Named UAT) environments to the cloud.
-We will change architecture decisions from VM's to Kubernetes.
+With every service and product currently being migrated or developed in the cloud, their environments need to talk to our authentication service on the appropriate environment.

-This will also mean migrating Production environment to Kubernetes.
-There should be no downtime in this migration.
+As this ADR conforms to Kubernetes, this will mean migrating the Production environment from ComputeEngine instance groups to Kubernetes.

 ## Decision